 The psychological benefits of refreshing yourself after one flight and before the next can’t be understated.
 Sometimes all it takes is a clean shirt and pair of socks to give you a much-needed boost.

 I use a Red Oxx Sky Train for my carry-on luggage (as well as day-to-day at home as well) and have had mine for three years.
 It fits an incredible amount of gear in a size that fits the carry-on sizing frames at airports, and I have never been challenged by staff.
 It is incredibly well-made and I recommend it to anyone who travels frequently.

 You will almost certainly be travelling with an array of electrical items such as a smartphone, laptop, tablet, camera and/or camcorder.
-It should go without saying that for each of those items you will need to bring whatever cables or charging packs they require to keep them going while you’re away.
+You will need to bring whatever cables or charging packs they require to keep them going while you’re away.

 For many items, it might only be a micro-USB lead that is needed but remember to pack anything you might need or you risk your device running out of juice at the most inconvenient time.

 For international travel, you might also need to consider whether a power socket adapter is necessary.
 I carry at least two adapters as I carry more than two devices and know they will need charging overnight.
 I have recently started taking a 4-socket powerboard with me as it can be frustrating to need to constantly monitor which devices are most in need of a charge.